-(4h) Capitalised Financing Costs for calendar year t
+(4i) Capitalised Financing Costs for calendar year t

-Description: This adjustment represents actual capitalised financing costs, calculated as the differences between the actual capitalised financing cost based on actual capex and pension contribution variances in 2021 and 2022, and the assumed capex and pension contribution variances.
+Description: This adjustment represents actual capitalised financing costs, calculated as the differences between the actual capitalised financing cost based on actual capex and pension contribution variances in 2021 and 2022, and the assumed capitalised financing costs calculated by CAA based on RP3 assumptions, including the RPI CPI wedge variance adjustment, so that the timing of the adjustment is neutral in present value terms.

-- This adjustment calculates the value of the capitalised financing cost which needs to be applied in relation to the net capex and actual pension contribution variances and corrections made earlier in respect of 2020, 2021 and 2022. - = [ { (Net Capex Variance for calendar year t) - + (Actual Pension Contribution Variance for calendar year t) (see 4f) }, divided by 2 (two) - + (Closing Cumulative Capitalised Variances for calendar year t-1 x Annual RPI Growth for calendar year t)] - x the cost of capital determined by the CAA for Oceanic for calendar year t, where:
+- This adjustment calculates the value of the capitalised financing cost which needs to be applied in relation to the net capex, actual pension contribution variances and RPI-CPI wedge variances and corrections made earlier in respect of 2021 and 2022. - = [{ Net Capex Variance for calendar year t - + Pension Contribution Variance for calendar year t (see 4f) - + RPI CPI wedge variance adjustment for calendar year t (in year-end outturn prices see 4g) - }, Divided by 2 (two) - + (Closing Cumulative Capitalised Variances for calendar year t-1 x Annual RPI Growth for calendar year t)] - x Oceanic cost of capital determined by the CAA for calendar year t